thradams/cake/ownership.md

 a = move make_owner();
 ```

-This reminds us about the end of lifetime of a.

 #### Owner = Non-owner

 This is not allowed.
 The exception is the initialization/assignment of owner pointers to the null pointer constant.

 ```c
 T owner * p1 = 0;       //OK